dynamicsagar/Moneys/sample.md

 2. To ensure that the implementation is working as specified according to the requirements specification.
 3. To prevent regressions between code merges and releases.

-##### API Test Action
-Below are the  individual actions we will take as per API test flow.
-For each API request, the test would need to take the following actions:
-1. **Verify correct HTTP status code**.
-For example, creating a resource should return 201 CREATED and unpermitted requests should return 403 FORBIDDEN, etc.
-2. **Verify response payload**.
-Check valid JSON body and correct field names, types, and values including in error responses.
-3. **Verify response headers**.
-HTTP server headers have implications on both security and performance.

 ## Usage

 ### Installation